-Category A: Adobe e, fieldsto ne N Aasonry I Buildings ~ - ~
+Category A: Adobe, fieldstone Masonry Buildings

-- Category B: Brick Construction Masonry Buildings - Category C: R. C. C. Construction - Category X: Traditional & Conventional Construction
+Category B: Brick Construction Masonry Buildings

+Category C: R. C. C. Construction

+Category X: Traditional & Conventional Construction

 The buildings of Category A are very weak and may get damaged even due to a lower intensity earthquake.
 There is a need for detailed assessment of buildings, which are vulnerable and may cause losses to life.
 Assessment of these buildings will help to evolve a strategy for their retrofitting.